Coronavirus spreads for first time in U.S., CDC says

 Doctors said the man had not been to any large public gatherings before becoming ill.

-"We not recommending people in the general public take precautions, such as canceling activities or avoiding going out," Dr. Ngozi Ezike, director of the Illinois Department of Public Health, said during a briefing with reporters.
+"We are not recommending people in the general public take precautions, such as canceling activities or avoiding going out," Dr. Ngozi Ezike, director of the Illinois Department of Public Health, said during the briefing with reporters.
 "Be assured that we are actively monitoring all close contacts for symptoms."

 Follow NBC HEALTH on Twitter & Facebook.